What Is Health Information Management? The Intersection of Health, Business and Information Technology

 So what is health information management, really?
 It’s the new frontier of healthcare efficiency and accuracy.
 If you’d like to learn more about how Rasmussen College can help prepare you for a career in this fast-growing field, visit the Health Information Management Bachelor’s degree page.

-2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed April 2, 2018] www.bls.gov/ooh/.
-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience unless otherwise noted.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed June 25, 2020] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries.
 Employment conditions in your area may vary.